 Narrator: It’s time once again for the “Crack Man Podcast” hosted by A1 Foundation Crack Repair.
-We’re here with the Crackman himself, Rich Comeras.
-Rich has 30 years of experience in the construction industry and over 20 years experience as the President and founder of A1 Foundation and Crack Repair Inc. His podcasts provides expert basement water proofing, concrete repair, and preventative maintenance tips for homeowners and businesses.
-A1 Foundation’s valuable insight will help avert a disastrous flood within the basement, health problems associated with water infiltration within the basement, and protect your biggest investment….your home.
-The topic for today’s podcast: Why am I getting damp patches in the corners of my foundation walls?
+I’m Darren Kincaid here with the Crack Man himself, Rich Comeras.
+Rich has 30 years’ experience in the construction industry and over 25 years as the president and founder of A1 Foundation Crack Repair.
+This podcasts provides expert basement waterproofing, concrete repair, and preventative maintenance tips for homeowners and businesses.
+A1 Foundation’s valuable insight will help avert a disastrous flood within the basement, health problems associated with water infiltration, and protect your biggest investment….your home.
+The topic of today’s podcast: The topic of today’s podcast: Another failed Flex Seal home repair in Methuen, MA.

-Narrator: All right, Adam.
-Thank you for clarifying why mysterious water spots will suddenly appear in basements this time of year.
-If you have a basement water problem and think you need a professional, or, if you’d like more information on foundation repair and waterproofing topics, please visit A1FoundationCrackRepair.com or call Rich at (866) 929-3171.
-Or you can email rich at email@example.com.
+If you have a basement water problem and think you need a professional, or, if you’d like more information on foundation crack repair and basement waterproofing topics, please visit A1FoundationCrackRepair.com or call Rich at (866) 929-3171.
+Or you can email Rich at email@example.com.
 Thanks for listening and keep that basement dry.